-A Traveling Theatre Company
+A Travelling Theatre Company

 In the early twentieth century, the Athenaeum regularly hosted ‘Fit-Up’ shows.
 ‘Fit-Ups’ were travelling players who journeyed from town to town staging a variety of plays many of which were Shakespearean.
 They were called ‘Fit-Ups’ because the actors literally transformed or fitted each town hall they visited very quickly, from arranging the seating to organising the lighting and building the stage.
 However, Enniscorthy provided the peripatetic thespians with a state of the art theatrical experience.